Ziziou91/python-app-deployment/README.md

 7) Add python file to the virtual machine.
 8) Launch the web server with `python main.py`

+Once this is tested and working it can be turned into a shell script to be run as user data.

 ### Add webhook to the Github repo and test.
 1) Go to the github repo > settings > webhook